-- We are able to help the client be more proactive about their fleet management, replacements, etc.
+- We can help clients be more proactive about fleet management and replacements.

 - We help the clients stay compliant with software licensing.

-- We’re able to block certain types of software from being installed on client machines (e.g., torrent software for illegal downloading), which keeps the business out of legal jeopardy.
+- We can block certain types of software from being installed on client machines (e.g., torrent software for illegal downloading), which keeps the business out of legal jeopardy.

 - It acts as a platform for our endpoint security suite.
 The three products together form a protective shield around our managed endpoints that we couldn’t do otherwise.

-- Saves us the headache of having to work through a client’s eyes and fingers on very technical issues.
+- It saves us the headache of working through a client’s eyes and fingers on technical issues.

 - Less frustration for our clients (and us) leads to better relationships and trust.

-- Saves money, because time is money, and working on the computer remotely is so much faster.
+- It saves money because time is money, and working on the computer remotely is so much faster.